opentofu/registry-ui/frontend/docs/providers/adding.md

 4. In the `Provider Namespace` field enter your username or organization name.
 5. In the `Provider GPG Key` field paste your GPG key.

-~> The GPG key applies to all providers in under your username or organization.
+~> The GPG key applies to all providers under your username or organization.
 Don't submit a GPG key if you have providers that are not signed or are signed with a key you don't have.